 Retired from 24 years of service at Rockland County Department of Social Services Main Focus of practice working with Children, Youth and families connected to Child Welfare System.
 I have embraced various roles from career counselor to caseworker to coordinator for a multigenerational welfare to work program for women with children under the age of 5.
 I ended my career working with families connected to Rockland County Family Drug Court and youth aging out of foster care.
 Throughout my work with Rockland County DSS, I provided direct practice services to individuals and designed, implemented and facilitated various groups such as; employment readiness, foster parent training, family meetings and modifying Dialectical Behavior Therapy model to a community based model.
 On a macro level I participated on many system change initiatives including: Racial Equity Cultural Competency Committee formed to address racial disparity and disproportionality in the child welfare system, the Systems of Care initiative, Professional presentations included involvement in Getting to Equity presentation by Tim Wise and a follow up staff discussion.

 I graduated from Columbia University Teachers College in 1990 with Masters in Counseling and Masters in Education; In 2009 from NYU Silver School of Social Work with MSW.
-I currently teach 2 classes at the Rockland County Campus; Integrated Social work Practice and Field both I and II and I am the faculty advisor for those students, and Clinical Practice with Groups.
+I currently teach 2 classes at the Rockland County Campus; Integrated Social Work Practice and Practicum both I and II and I am the faculty advisor for those students, and Clinical Practice with Groups.
 The focus of my teaching is help students develop into professional social workers by bringing into the classroom examples of the everyday clinical practice working with individuals, groups within an agency setting.
-I obtained my SIFI in 2015 and have been providing Field Instruction to students since then.
-In the summer of 2020 I joined the NYU Silver Field Learning team as a part time field coordinator and assist the full time faculty members in the field placement process for the MSW students.
+I obtained my SIFI in 2015 and have been providing Practicum Instruction to students since then.
+In the summer of 2020 I joined the NYU Silver Practicum Education team as a part time practicum coordinator and assist the full time faculty members in the practicum placement process for the MSW students.

 Chelsea Garbell is the Associate Director for Global Spiritual Life at NYU, and an adjunct lecturer in the Silver School of Social Work, where she teaches courses on spirituality, leadership, and peacebuilding.
 An educator and policy professional, Chelsea has previously held positions at the New York Southeast Asia Network, the Asia Society Policy Institute, the Council on Foreign Relations’ Religion and Foreign Policy Program, and spent a year teaching English in Samut Sakhon, Thailand.
 She has over a decade of experience in interfaith activism, and today co-chairs a chapter of the Sisterhood of Salaam Shalom and is involved in the alumni community of Interfaith Youth Core.
 Chelsea holds a BSc in Communication and an MPA in International Policy and Management from New York University.